 Forcing a person into marriage is a crime.
 A forced marriage is one entered without the full and free consent of one or both parties and where violence, threats, or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 Staff will receive training around forced marriage and the presenting symptoms.
 We are aware of the 'one chance' rule, i.e., we may only have one chance to speak to the potential victim and only one chance to save them.

-If a member of staff suspects that a pupil is being forced into marriage, they will speak to the pupil about their concerns in a secure and private place.
+If a member of staff suspects that a student is being forced into marriage, they will speak to the student about their concerns in a secure and private place.
 They will then report this to the DSL.
 The DSL will:

-- Speak to the pupil about the concerns in a secure and private place. - Activate the local safeguarding procedures and refer the case to the local authority's designated officer. - Seek advice from the Forced Marriage Unit on 020 7008 0151 or fmu@fco.gov.uk - Refer the pupil to an education welfare officer, pastoral tutor, learning mentor, or school counsellor, as appropriate.
+- Speak to the student about the concerns in a secure and private space. - Activate the local safeguarding procedures and refer the case to the local authority's designated officer. - Seek advice from the Forced Marriage Unit on 020 7008 0151 or fmu@fco.gov.uk - Refer the student to the internal Clinical team as appropriate.